-As our representative, Derek Kilmer wants to ensure that discrimination is a thing of the past – that no matter your race, religion, ethnicity, sexual orientation, gender identity, ability or disability, you are valued.
+As our representative, Derek believes we have a moral obligation to make discrimination a thing of the past.
+That’s why Derek is fighting every day to make sure every American is treated fairly under the law – that no matter your race, religion, ethnicity, sexual orientation, gender identity, ability or disability, you are valued.

 Derek has been a leader on voting rights, sponsoring a new Voting Rights Act as well as reforms that modernize our voter registration systems and ensure equal access to the ballot box for all Americans.